james-310110/LearnWithGPT-deprecated/README.md

 1. Currently using [LlamaIndex](https://github.com/jerryjliu/llama_index) for data augmentation
 2. Data augmentation currently in exploration, see relevant code in `server` directory
+3. Check out `LlamaIndex Notes.md` in Obsidian for conceptual understanding and examples (a copy is provided at the end of this README)

 ### Python Code Workflow